-- 2) Review: All reports are reviewed by the Chair of the Bias Response Team and copies of the report are shared with members of the Bias Response Team in the Office of the Vice Provost for Diversity and the Office for Access and Equity.
-The Chair may consult with a subset of the Bias Response Team and review the report with them to decide how to proceed. - 3) Connect: If the person reporting bias provides their contact information and wishes to be contacted, a member of the Bias Response Team will get in touch with the reporting party to gather any relevant additional information, offer support and resources, and discuss options for follow-up.
-If the incident is referred to another campus unit, such as the Office for Access and Equity or Community Standards, that office will coordinate response and follow-up through their own processes. - 4) Evaluate: The Chair of the Bias Response Team in collaboration with members of the Bias Response Team in the Office of the Vice Provost for Diversity and the Office for Access and Equity evaluates the incident and considers possible responses based on the nature of the incident and the individuals involved. - 5) Address: The Chair of the Bias Response Team in collaboration with members of the Bias Response Team in the Office of the Vice Provost for Diversity plans a response, and if the reporting party wishes, the reporting party can be notified of the response.
+- 1) Report & Review: The Bias Response Team receives a report of a bias incident, reviews the report and decides how to proceed. - 2) Connect: If the person reporting bias provides their contact information and wishes to be contacted, a member of the Bias Response Team will get in touch with the reporting party to gather any relevant additional information, offer support and resources, and discuss options for follow-up.
+If the incident is referred to another campus unit, such as the Office for Access and Equity or Community Standards within the Office of the Dean of Students, that office will coordinate response and follow-up through their own processes. - 3) Evaluate: The Bias Response Team evaluates the incident and considers possible responses based on the nature of the incident, any information received from speaking with the reporter and the individuals involved. - 4) Address: The Bias Response Team plans a response, and if the reporting party wishes, the reporting party can be notified of the response.
 Should the reporting party oppose the response plan, members of the Team will meet with the reporting party to review additional options if they are available.